zhongc1992/Zork_project/README.md

 NOTE: in the RunThroughResults.txt file the ">" character is to depict input and should NOT be included in your project!
 It is for ease of reading only!!!>
 A sample pack for further testing: samplepack.zip.
 Submission

-Please submit your program through Blackboard.
-You should submit a .zip or .tar file which should expand into a directory with the name ..
-The directory should contain a Makefile that allows an executable to be biult on one of the standard lab machines.